 - Buttons as Dictaphone - with this mode the up button alternates between record / pause and down button alternates between rewind / play

 Please see Settings section for more details about the Volume Buttons.

 Among several settings that Dictadroid provides, you can specify the maximum capacity for a single recording (see Settings section for more details).
 This specifies the maximum length (duration) any single recording can reach.
-Dictadroid Lite limits this setting to 5 minutes.
-The full (paid) version of Dictadroid does not limit the maximum recording capacity.
+Dictadroid Lite (free version) limits this setting to 5 minutes.
+Dictadroid (paid version) does not limit the maximum recording capacity.

 At the bottom of the recorder view, the remaining recording capacity is shown.
 When a new recording is created, the remaining capacity is equal to the maximum recording capacity setting.
 As you start recording, you will see the remaining capacity decrease.
 Once the recording reaches the maximum capacity specified in the settings, the recording automatically stops.